learn-co-curriculum/js-basics-loops-readme/README.md

 ```
 ["This Is America - Childish Gambino", "Nice For What - Drake", "God's Plan - Drake", "Psycho - Post Malone Featuring Ty Dolla $ign", "Meant To Be -Bebe Rexha & Florida Georgia Line"]
 ```
-**Note:** If you want to iterate over the entire array and not the first 5, you can do so by using array.length, which in this case would be `billboard100.length`, which will equal 10.
+**Note:** If you want to iterate over the entire array and not the first 5, you can do so by using `array.length`, which in this case would be `billboard100.length`, which equals 10.

-### The `forEach` loop
+### The `forEach()` loop

 The `forEach()` method takes a function as an argument.
-We can use this method to iterate over and manipulate data in the exact same way that `for` does with a little less syntax.
+We can use this method to iterate over and manipulate data in the exact same way that `for` does with a less syntax.

 **Example**
 ```